Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 And they did it without raising taxes.

-And so I'm asking myself, well, where are the accompanying stories then of starving kids and garbage pile-ups and bridges collapsing and school businesses crumbling?
+And so I'm asking myself, well, where are the accompanying stories then of starving kids and garbage pileups and bridges collapsing and school businesses crumbling?

 Because isn't this what we're told by the Democrats?

-Well, you gotta raise taxes.
+Well, we've got to raise taxes.

 Infrastructure's falling apart.